BlossomMirrors/kwin-pen-cursor/README.md

 ```

-Then log out and back in or reload the plasma shell.
+Then log out and back in or reload the Plasma shell.

 ## Settings

 Its Settings are in → Workspace Behavior → Desktop Effects.<br>
-Currently supportiung changing the custom cursor.<br>
+Currently only supporting changing the custom cursor.<br>
-You may need to log out and back in for or reload the plasma shell to see applied changes.
+You may need to log out and back in for or reload the Plasma shell to see applied changes.

 ## License